Toyyyitts/fintact/README.md

 ---

-## 🚀 Quick Start

-1. Save the file as `index.html`.
-2. Double-click `index.html` to open it in your browser (Chrome, Safari, Edge, Firefox, etc.).
-3. Bookmark the page in your browser for fast daily access!

----

 ## ⚡ Features Overview

 - **Main Balance & Funds:** Set your total available money or add new income directly.